MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Introduction

 \section{Introduction}

-Unmanned Aerial Vehicles (UAVs), although originally designed and supported for defense and military purposes (e.g., aerial attacks or military air covering), in the recent years gained an increasing interest and attention related to civilian use.
-Nowadays, UAVs are employed for several tasks and services like surveying and mapping~\cite{Scaramuzza2014}, for spatial information acquisition and buildings inspection~\cite{Choi2015}, data collection from inaccessible areas~\cite{Fraundorfer2012}, agricultural crops and monitoring~\cite{Anthony2014}, manipulation and transportation or navigation purposes~\cite{Blosch2010}.
+\PARstart{U}{nmanned} Aerial Vehicles (UAVs), although originally designed and developed for defense and military purposes (e.g., aerial attacks or military air covering), in the recent years gained an increasing interest and attention related to civilian use.
+Nowadays,~\acp{UAV} are employed for several tasks and services like surveying and mapping~\cite{Scaramuzza2014}, for spatial information acquisition and buildings inspection~\cite{Choi2015}, data collection from inaccessible areas~\cite{Fraundorfer2012}, agricultural crops and monitoring~\cite{Anthony2014}, manipulation and transportation or navigation purposes~\cite{Blosch2010}.

-Many existing algorithms for the autonomous control~\cite{Castro2016} and navigation~\cite{Mancini2017} are provided in the literature, but it is particularly difficult to make the UAVs able to work autonomously in constrained and unknown environments or also indoors.
+Many existing algorithms for the autonomous control~\cite{Castro2016} and navigation~\cite{Mancini2017} are provided in the literature, but it is particularly difficult to make the~\acp{UAV} able to work autonomously in constrained and cluttered environments or also indoors.
 Thus, it follows the need for tools that allow to understand what it happens when some new applications are going to be developed in unknown or critical situations.
-Simulation is one of such helpful tools, widely used in robotics~\cite{Abhijeet2015,Rosen2008}, whose main benefits are costs and time savings, enabling not only to create various scenarios, but also to carry out and to study complex missions that might be time consuming and risky in real world.
-Finally, bugs and mistakes in simulation cost virtually nothing: it is possible to crash a vehicle several times and thereby getting a better understanding of implemented methods under various conditions.
+Simulation is one of such helpful tools, widely used in robotics~\cite{Abhijeet2015, Rosen2008, Silano2020SprinerBook, Sinha2021SMPT, Silano2019SMC}, whose main benefits are costs and time savings, enabling not only to create various scenarios, but also to carry out and to study complex missions that might be time consuming and risky in real world applications.
+Moreover, bugs and mistakes cost virtually nothing: it is possible to crash a vehicle several times and thereby getting a better understanding of implemented methods under various conditions.
 Thus, simulation environments are very important for fast prototyping and educational purposes, although they may have some drawbacks and limitations, such as the lack of noisy real data or the fact that simulated models are usually incomplete or inaccurate.
-Despite the limitations, the advantages that the simulation provides are more, as like as to manage the complexity and heterogeneity of the hardware and applications, to promote the integration of new technologies, to simplify the software design, to hide the complexity of low-level communication~\cite{Elkady2012}.
+Despite the limitations, the advantages that the simulation provides are more, as like as to manage the complexity and heterogeneity of the hardware, to promote the integration of new technologies, to simplify the software design, to hide the complexity of low-level communication~\cite{Elkady2012}.